Tallinn University of Technology

 GROUP WEBSITE

-Dr. Mikk Kaasik - group leader
+Principle investigator: Dr. Mikk Kaasik

-Dr. Aleksandra Murre - researcher
+Researcher: Dr. Aleksandra Murre

 kokatalüüs